jelambrar96/data_engineer_zoomcamp_project_jelambrar96/README.md

 ## Problem Description and Solution

+### Problem Statement

+Analyzing a large volume of data from GitHub, as available on https://www.gharchive.org/, poses significant challenges due to the high volume of information continuously being produced.
+Traditional analysis methods using a single Python script on a local machine are inadequate due to the need for high computing resources, including CPU, disk space, and RAM.

 For this project, the focus is on gharchive.org's comprehensive dataset capturing the myriad events that occur on the GitHub platform.
 Due to its substantial size, employing data engineering techniques becomes imperative.
 These techniques allow for the effective handling and processing of the data to distill valuable insights.

+### Project Objectives

 The primary objective of this project is to ascertain the most common event type generated on the GitHub platform, and to analyze the event behavior over time.
 Understanding these dynamics not only provides insights into GitHub's usage patterns but also aids in optimizing platform engagement strategies, making data engineering an essential tool in this analysis.